310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

       <br>
       That’s why, so that you know that I’m also here — no matter how far I am
       <br>
-      I'll try reaching out my hand as high up as I possibly can so that you can find me
+      I’ll try reaching out my hand as high up as I possibly can so that you can find me
     </td>
   </tr>
   <tr>